Get,

 • Laryngitis

-Heartburn is sometimes known to worsen an existing asthma in asthmatic patients, if you experience this condition, it is wise to consult your Pulmonologist and a Physician.
+Heartburn is sometimes known to worsen asthma in asthmatic patients, if you experience this condition, it is advisable to consult your Pulmonologist or a Physician

 Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology